Ameniabdelhamid/J2EE-Social-Network/README.md

-# Design and implementation of a social network using JEE and Hibernate
+Design and implementation of a social network using J2EE and Hibernate